pattyjula/Git-reference/docs/agpropy-updates.md

 # Upgrading ArcGIS Pro
 When you upgrade to a new version of ArcGIS Pro you will need to recreate your virtual environment.
 Below are the steps for upgrading to AGPro 3.0.
 The previous steps are kept below.

-Create a clone fo teh arcgis env
+Create a clone of the arcgis env

 ``conda create --clone arcgispro-py3 --name myenv``